-This concluding program in a series of readings presented by Artists Space as part of the eclectic multi-venue exhibition Ugo Rondinone: I ♥ John Giorno features poetry and performance by Anne Waldman (accompanied by Devin Brahja Waldman), Miguel Gutierrez, Kevin Killian, and Angel Nafis, alongside the screening of a video work by Joan Jonas.
-Co-organized with 80WSE Gallery, the readings will be presented on the roof terrace of NYU's Kimmel Center for University Life, which floats, evocatively, in the breeze and treetops of Washington Square Park.
+This concluding program in a series of readings organized by Artists Space as part of the eclectic multi-venue exhibition Ugo Rondinone: I ♥ John Giorno features poetry and performance by Anne Waldman (accompanied by Devin Brahja Waldman), Miguel Gutierrez, Kevin Killian, and Angel Nafis, alongside the screening of a video work by Joan Jonas.
+Co-hosted by 80WSE Gallery, the readings will be presented on a roof terrace of NYU's Kimmel Center for University Life, which floats, evocatively, in the breeze and treetops of Washington Square Park.

 Miguel Gutierrez lives in Brooklyn and makes performances, music and poetry.
 He is a 2016 Doris Duke Artist.
 His most recent work, a queer trilogy called Age & Beauty, was presented whole or in part at Centre National de Danse and Centre Pompidou in Paris, Kampnagel in Hamburg, Philly Live Arts, New York Live Arts, Live Arts Bard, AMERICAN REALNESS and the 2014 Whitney Biennial.
 He is the recipient of a 2010 Guggenheim Fellowship, a 2010 United States Artist Award, a 2010 Foundation for Contemporary Art Award, a Lambent Fellowship from the Tides Foundation, and two fellowships from New York Foundation for the Arts.